 - High-fiber foods — Constipation can lead your body to look for other ways to expel toxins, and the skin can become one of the avenues in which toxins are expelled.
 Aim for at least 30 grams of fiber per day from vegetables, fruits, nuts, seeds, coconut and sprouted grains/legumes.

-- Vitamin A-rich foods — Increase your intake of orange and yellow colored vegetables, which are high in vitamin A, necessary for skin health.
+- Vitamin A-rich foods — Increase your intake of orange and yellow vegetables, which are high in vitamin A, necessary for skin health.

 Foods to Avoid: